bgao/express-boilerplate/README.md

 ## Development
 After you initialize your project, you'll have a basic app with a simple User model (email, password) using Mongoose, signup/login/logout features using the Passport Local-Strategy authentication in Twitter-Bootstrap style.

-You need to update ./app.js and ./models/user.js for MongoDB configuration.
+You need to update [./app.js](https://github.com/bgao/express-boilerplate/blob/master/templates/app/app.js) and [./models/user.js](https://github.com/bgao/express-boilerplate/blob/master/templates/models/user.js) for MongoDB configuration.<br/>
-You need to update ./routes/mailer.js for Nodemailer configuration.
+You need to update [./routes/mailer.js](https://github.com/bgao/express-boilerplate/blob/master/templates/routes/mailer.js) for Nodemailer configuration.

 It supports the latest version of Express.js and Node.js and the others, as I didn't restrict the version.
 So please let me know, if there's anything broken.
 A list of dependencies: